ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 - the disk is of type `hdfs` (unsupported)
 - the data is hosted at `hdfs://hdfs1:9000/clickhouse/`

-By the way, HDFS is unsupported and won't work.
+By the way, HDFS is unsupported and therefore there might be issues when using it.
+Feel free to make a pull request with the fix if any issue arises.

 ```xml
 <clickhouse>